-- Valid Form I-20 (F-1) or Form DS-2019 (J-1)—With a travel signature that is valid on the date you enter the U.S. Each travel signature on your Form I-20 (page 3) or DS-2019 (page 1) is valid for one year.
-A more current travel signature is needed only if you will be applying for a new F-1 or J-1 entry visa while you are outside the U.S. A request for a travel signature should be submitted to the Glavin Office as early as possible before travel, but no later than 24 hours before leaving campus.
+- Valid Form I-20 (F-1) or Form DS-2019 (J-1)—With a travel signature that is valid on the date you enter the U.S. Each travel signature on your Form I-20 (page 2) or DS-2019 (page 1) is valid for one year.
+A more current travel signature is needed only if you will be applying for a new F-1 or J-1 entry visa while you are outside the U.S.

-- If you are away from campus, you may mail your original Form I-20/Form DS-2019 and a copy of your Form I-94 to the Glavin Office.
-You must then complete the Immigration Document Mailing Form so that the Glavin Office can mail the signed Form I-20/Form DS-2019 to you.
+- If you are away from campus, you may mail your original Form I-20/Form DS-2019 to the Glavin Office and have it mailed back.

 - F-1 or J-1 entry visa—Valid on the date of your return to the U.S. (it does not need to remain valid during your stay in the U.S.).
 If you have an expired passport with a valid U.S. entry visa, you do not need to get a new visa stamp in your new passport as long as you carry both passports when you enter the U.S.